noah-schechter/docs/pages/docs/import-and-export-data.md

 4. Click **Upload a file**.
 5. Click **Publish to Atlos** once Atlos has processed your CSV.

 See the [formatting](/docs/import-and-export-data#formatting-for-bulk-import) section below for a full explanation of acceptable CSV formats.
-Note that bulk import is accessible only to project owners.
-(TOD0: verify permissions)
+Note that bulk import is accessible only to project owners and managers.

 ### What is a CSV?
 Atlos uses CSVs to make the platform compatible with all spreadsheet software.
 CSVs standardize spreadsheet data as values separated by commas.